valcriss/QuietQuest/README.md

 ## Contributing

-Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/valcriss/QuietQuest).
+Feel free to submit issues or pull requests on this repository.
 Suggestions for new penalties and improvements are welcome!

 ## License